netwerxs/Windows-Backup/README.md

 REM 04 \\?\Volume{aa863426-4d05-11e3-a5b2-6805ca013446}\
 REM 05 \\?\Volume{15e94125-49a8-11e3-a03d-6805ca013446}\

 These lines must match the USB drives that you have.
 Use 'Disk Management' to delete the volume(s) on your USB backup drives.
-Then create a New Simple Volume, do not assign a drive letter or drive path and make the Volume Label DISK01.
+Then create a New Simple Volume, do not assign a drive letter or drive path and do make the Volume Label DISK01.
+You will reformat all your USB drives like this but Volume Label them DISK02, DISK03, DISK04 and so on.

 Don't get Volume Label confused with Volume Name.